Reconfigurable Multifunctional Metasurfaces Employing Hybrid Phase-Change Plasmonic Architecture: Introduction

-To date, a bulk of research has been conducted on static MSs in which the geometry and compositions of their constituents are elaborately designed for a specific functionality that remain unchanged during the operation.
-However, to efficaciously harness MSs unlimited capabilities for the real-world applications such as adaptive optics, imaging, and microscopy, developing reconfigurable paradigms are becoming indispensable.
-For this reason, several approaches have been proposed in which external stimuli including chemical reactions, heat, elastic forces, magnetic fields, optical pumping, and electrostatic fields are applied to actively adjust the optical properties of MSs \cite{ferrera2017dynamic,makarov2017light}.
-Among the aforementioned mechanisms, dynamic electro-optical metadevices incorporating active functional materials such as transition metal dichalcogenides (TMDCs), liquid crystal (LC), graphene, phase-transition materials (PTMs), highly doped semiconductors, and transparent conducting oxides (TCOs) show superiority in terms of the tuning range, response time, energy consumption, robustness, and pixel-by-pixel reconfiguration.
-Nevertheless, fabrication complexities in the realization of defectless uniform TMDCs \cite{sun2016optical}, the surface anchoring in optically thick LC-based MSs \cite{franklin2015polarization,sautter2015active,chen2016electrically,su2017liquid,xie2017liquid,komar2018dynamic}, the highly inherent loss of graphene in the NIR and VIS regimes \cite{yao2013wide,smirnova2015tunable,abdollahramezani2015beam,dabidian2016experimental,huang2017dynamical,sherrott2017experimental}, the restricted tuning range and volatility of VO$_{2}$ \cite{wang2015switchable,liu2016hybrid,zhu2017dynamically,dong2018lithography}, and the low accessible index contrast of doped semiconductor-based MSs \cite{iyer2015reconfigurable,iyer2016electrically} introduce serious impediments in the realization of the maximum potential tuning.
-Despite the advantages of TCOs, specifically indium tin oxide (ITO) as the most widely used one, including ultrafast modulation speed ($\sim$fs \cite{taghinejad2018hot}) and tunable electro-optical properties through the pre-/post-depositional processes \cite{howes2018dynamic,taghinejad2018ultrafast,huang2016gate,park2016dynamic,kafaie2018dual,forouzmand2018tunable}, the large unity-order index variation is achieved at the expense of dramatic dissipative losses within the exceptional epsilon-near-zero region restricted to the infrared spectrum.
-Furthermore, their ultra-thin ($\sim$1nm) inhomogeneous active layer strictly degrades the reflection efficiency, limiting their functionalities to the NIR regime.
-Overall, it is worth providing a clear comparison between the recently reported reconfigurable metadevices with different control mechanisms (Table \ref{table.comparisons}).
+So far, several approaches have been proposed in which external stimuli including chemical reactions, heat, elastic forces, magnetic fields, optical pumping, and electrostatic fields are applied to actively adjust the optical properties of metasurfaces \cite{ferrera2017dynamic,makarov2017light}.
+Among these, dynamic electro-optical metasurfaces incorporating active functional materials such as transition metal dichalcogenides, liquid crystals, graphene, phase-transition materials, highly doped semiconductors, and transparent conducting oxides show superiority in terms of the tuning range, response time, energy consumption, robustness, and pixel-by-pixel reconfiguration.
+Nevertheless, fabrication complexities in the realization of defectless uniform transition metal dichalcogenides \cite{sun2016optical}, surface anchoring in optically thick liquid crystal-based metasurfaces \cite{franklin2015polarization}, high inherent loss of graphene in near-infrared (near-IR) and visible (VIS) wavelengths \cite{yao2013wide,abdollahramezani2015beam}, the restricted tuning range and volatility of VO$_{2}$ \cite{wang2015switchable}, and the low accessible index contrast of doped semiconductor-based metasurfaces \cite{iyer2015reconfigurable} introduce serious impediments in the realization of reconfigurable metasurfaces with practically desired tunning range and/or speed.
+Despite the advantages of transparent conducting oxides, specifically indium tin oxide (ITO), including ultrafast modulation speed ($\sim$ fs \cite{taghinejad2018hot}) and tunable electro-optical properties through the pre-/post-deposition processes \cite{kafaie2018dual}, the large unity-order index variation is restricted to the near-IR wavelengths and achieved at the expense of dramatic dissipative losses within the exceptional epsilon-near-zero operation region.
+Furthermore, their ultra-thin ($\sim1$ nm) inhomogeneous active layer strictly degrades the reflection efficiency, limiting their functionalities to the near-IR regime.
+Table S1 in the Supporting Information provides a comprehensive comparison between the recently reported reconfigurable metasurfaces with different control mechanisms.